davidmalcolm/texi2rst/output/alternate-keywords.rst

 :option:`-std=iso9899:1999`), or an option for a later standard version, is used.

-The way to solve these problems is to put __ at the beginning and end of each problematical keyword.
+The way to solve these problems is to put :samp:`__` at the beginning and end of each problematical keyword.
 For example, use ``__asm__`` instead of ``asm``, and ``__inline__`` instead of ``inline``.